AGuyNamedJens/FactorioChatBot/README.md

   set `"token": "Bot Token"` to the bot's token as i mentioned before when creating a new application.

-# Running the bot
+# Running the bot from console

---To run from console do the following in the dir of the bot--
+This will however stop the bot as soon as you hit CTRL+C or exit the terminal.

-`node .` or `node FactorioChatBot.js`
+`node .` or `node FactorioChatBot.js`.

---To run as a service--
+# Running the bot as a service

+This will keep the bot running when you exit the terminal.
 Follow the guide below or press the link on installing and setting up [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/)

 Run the following command as root to install pm2 globally: